apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Musk's Drug Use Concerns Tesla, SpaceX Leaders, WSJ Says**
+**How BYD's Wang Chuanfu beat Elon Musk's Tesla in the EV race**

-You can read more about it [here](https://www.bloomberg.com/news/articles/2024-01-07/elon-musk-s-drug-use-concerns-tesla-spacex-leaders-wsj-says).
+You can read more about it [here](https://www.businessinsider.com/byd-founder-wang-chuanfu-biggest-chinese-global-ev-automaker-2024-1).

 ## Requirements
 - Python 3.8